AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Conclusion

 \section{Conclusion}

-This paper introduces AnyPcc, a framework for geometry point cloud compression.
+This paper introduced \textbf{AnyPcc}, a universal framework for geometry point cloud compression designed to efficiently compress point clouds of any type.
 Powered by a robust generic context model and an instance-adaptive fine-tuning strategy, our approach uniquely combines the advantages of both explicit and implicit compression methods.
 This allows for effective compression of both in-distribution (ID) and out-of-distribution (OOD) samples.
-Experimental results on a comprehensive benchmark of 15 datasets show that AnyPcc achieves state-of-the-art compression performance. {
+Experimental results on a comprehensive benchmark of 15 datasets show that AnyPcc achieves SOTA compression performance.